 Although the breed’s ancestors made a stop in Australia, this dog breed is American.
 The Basques in Australia eventually set sail for the United States, particularly California.
 Since they had sailed from Australia, their herding dogs were mistakenly categorized as an Australian dog breed, which explains their name.

 California ranchers fell in love with the Australian Shepherd and helped make them an iconic part of the American West and cowboy culture.
-It is in the United States where this breed was refined and developed into the breed as we know it today.
+It is in the United States where this breed was refined and developed into one of the most popular dog breeds as we know it today.

 3. They are Versatile Working Dogs

-Australian Shepherds may be known as a herding dog, but they are a versatile working dog breed.
+Australian Shepherds may be known as herding dogs and one of the best dog breeds for farms, but they are a versatile working dog breed.
 They are still a popular choice for working on farms herding and protecting livestock.
 But, they can also be found working in many other capacities as well.

 These dogs can be found performing in rodeos.
 They also make great therapy and service dogs.
 Aussies can also be found working with the police as a drug detection dog and working in search-and-rescue.
 And, of course, they are a popular choice as a beloved family pet.